sczyh30/vertx-blueprint-microservice/docs/en/tutorial-api-gateway.md

 Notice that this is asynchronous, when it fails, the `future` should be failed to (8).

 Then comes to the logic of getting the api name `prefix` for the path, rebuild the relative path for endpoint client.
 After that we need to filter the endpoints with the correct api name (3).
 Then we map each records to the corresponding HTTP client using `discovery.getReference(record).get()` (4).
 Now we get a stream of clients so we can use `findAny` operator to get one possible client that matches the api (5).
+The `findAny` can be the entry of simple load-balancing, and we can implement our own load-balancing logic to manipulate the stream and get one client.
 So now we get an `Optional<HttpClient>`, then we should check whether the client exists.
 If exists, send request to the service and get response using `doDispatch` method with the client (6).
-And if the client does not exist, that means there aren't any services matches the api so just return **404** and complete the future (7).
+And if the client does not exist, that means there aren't any services matches the API so just return **404** and complete the future (7).

 Then we need to deal with the failure.
 The `Future` returned by the circuit breaker refers to the result that executed in the circuit breaker, so we just set a handler on it and when the future fails, we call our wrapped `badGateway` method to respond **Bad Gateway** error (9) and record logs.